Margaret Stewart, Dauphine of France: Dauphine of France

 Following the ceremony, "doctors advised against consummation" because of the relative immaturity of the bride and bridegroom.
-Margaret continued her studies and Louis went on tour with Charles to loyal areas of the kingdom.
-Even at this time, Charles was taken aback by the intelligence and temper of his son.
-During this tour, Louis was named dauphin by Charles, as was traditional for the eldest son of the king.

 Margaret was considered lovely, gracious and very beautiful, with a certain ability to write poetry and rhymes, though no example of her compositions survived destruction at her husband's hands after her death.
 She was also very interested in the French court's social and gallant life.
 She was a favourite of her father-in-law Charles VII of France and popular among the courtiers.
 However, she felt herself alien amongst the French court and became depressed.

 She had a strained relationship with her husband, the future king of France, mainly because of Louis' hatred of his father.
 Charles VII ordered the marriage, and Margaret frequently supported the king against her husband.
 It is said that she wore a strongly-tied corset because of her fear of pregnancies, ate green apples and drank apple vinegar.
 Her unhappy marriage furthered her depression, as did the gossip regarding her by supporters of Louis.